-At the age of 17, Swedish Alfred Nobel spoke five languages fluently.
-Nobel became an inventor and businessman, and at the time of his death on 10 December 1896, he had 355 patents worldwide – one of them was the patent on dynamite.
+At the age of 17, Swedish Alfred Nobel spoke five languages fluently and became an inventor and businessman.
+At the time of his death on 10 December 1896, he had 355 patents worldwide – one of them was the patent on dynamite.
 Furthermore, he had started 87 companies all over the world.
 In his will, Nobel directed his enormous fortune to be used to establish prizes to award those who had done their best to benefit humankind.
 Each prize would recognize the fields of physics, chemistry, medicine, literature, and peace.
 In 1901, the Nobel Prize committee awarded the first prizes five years after Nobel’s death.
 The committee added another prize in 1969: “The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.”

 HOW TO OBSERVE #NobelPrizeDay

-Watch the Nobel Prize ceremonies live online.
-You can also discover more about the Nobel Prize and Alfred Nobel himself.
+Watch the ceremonies live online.
+You can also discover more about the prize and Alfred Nobel himself.

 - Read Alfred Nobel: A Biography by Kenne Fant or Nobel: A Century of Prize Winners edited by Michael Worek.

 - Watch Mr. Dynamite directed by Olle Häger and Hans Villius, or Alfred, directed by Vilgot Sjöman.

 - Learn more about past winners and how their contributions impact humanity.